syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Custom sorting

 The datagrid allows to sort columns based on custom logic.
-For each column, you can provide different sorting criteria by overriding [handleSort()](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handleSort.html) method from DataGridSource.handleSort. you can get the sort columns from `SfDataGrid.source.sortedColumns` collection.
+For each column, you can provide different sorting criteria by overriding [handleSort()](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handleSort.html) method from `DataGridSource.handleSort`. you can get the sort columns from `SfDataGrid.source.sortedColumns` collection.
 So you can apply different custom logics for ascending and descending.

+### Custom sorting based on string length

 The following code shows how to perform custom sorting for the columns based on the string length.